Your Cart is empty

 In what was an organizational triumph, just three hours after the stadium concert ended, the arena concert began.

-Some bands took it in stride, making do with borrowed equipment and putting on a great show.
+Some bands took it in their stride, making do with borrowed equipment and putting on a great show.
 The headliners, however, were not as enthusiastic.
-Mention was made in the media that performer Diane Heatherington ( ah, it's you again, D)had to coax Led Zeppelin to stick around and play their set.
+Mention was made in the media that performer Diane Heatherington had to coax Led Zeppelin to stick around and play their set.
 It worked, and Led Zeppelin, with some equipment borrowed form The Guess Who, took to the stage around 2 a.m. and the concert got out shortly after 3 a.m.
 Sunday morning.
 Bruce Rathbone who was managing a local band has some further insight into what happened that day.

 There was also the matter of the naked man in the hallway outside one of their hotel rooms.
 He was knocking on one of their doors begging for his clothes back.
 Nobody cared.
 Too much going on.